teaxyz/teaBASE/Docs/clean-install-guide.md

 Before clean installing generate your clean install pack with teaBASE.

 > [!INFO]
-> Add all files that are not otherwise backed up to cloud services, eg. the
+> Add all files that are not otherwise backed up to cloud services, e.g. the
 > working sources for your projects.
 >
 > Take advantage of things like iCloud Drive to have other documents restored
 > automatically.

 > [!IMPORTANT]
-> Transfer your pack to external storage before clean installing!
+> Transfer your pack to external storage before performing a clean install!
 A USB key or
 > another computer are good.

 Once macOS is clean installed, transfer the pack back and open it.
-The bundled `restore` script will reinstall your packages, apps and dotfile configuration.
+The bundled `restore` script will reinstall your packages, apps, and dotfile configuration.

 ## Restoring Other Settings

 Nowadays the majority of data and settings are stored in the cloud.
 However, some apps will certainly lose settings as part of a clean install.
-The important thing is that your data and dotfiles are restored.
+The important thing is that Your data and dotfiles will be restored.

 > [!NOTE]
 > You can take advantage of this to explore your apps with a clean slate.